Delusion: Treatment

-Delusions and other positive symptoms of psychosis are often treated with antipsychotic medication, which exert a medium effect size according to meta-analytic evidence.
+Delusions and other positive symptoms of psychosis are often treated with antipsychotic medication, which reduce symptoms with a medium effect size according to a meta-analysis.
 Cognitive behavioral therapy (CBT) improves delusions relative to control conditions according to a meta-analysis.
 A meta-analysis of 43 studies reported that metacognitive training (MCT) reduces delusions at a medium to large effect size relative to control conditions.

 Criticism

-Some psychiatrists criticize the practice of defining one and the same belief as normal in one culture and pathological in another culture for cultural essentialism.
-They argue that it is not justified to assume that culture can be simplified to a few traceable, distinguishable and statistically quantifiable factors and that everything outside those factors must be biological since cultural influences are mixed, including not only parents and teachers but also peers, friends, and media, and the same cultural influence can have different effects depending on earlier cultural influences.
+Some psychiatrists criticize the practice of defining one and the same belief as normal in one culture and pathological in another culture, arguing that it is based in cultural essentialism.
+They argue that it is not justified to assume that culture can be simplified to a few traceable, distinguishable and statistically quantifiable factors and that everything outside those factors must be biological; rather, cultural influences are mixed, including not only parents and teachers but also peers, friends, and media, and the same cultural influence can have different effects depending on earlier cultural influences.
 Other critical psychiatrists argue that just because a person's belief is unshaken by one influence does not prove that it would remain unshaken by another.
-For example, a person whose beliefs are not changed by verbal correction from a psychiatrist, which is how delusion is usually diagnosed, may still change his or her mind when observing empirical evidence, only that psychiatrists rarely, if ever, present patients with such situations.
+For example, a person whose beliefs are not changed by verbal correction from a psychiatrist, which is how delusion is usually diagnosed, may still change his or her mind when observing empirical evidence; the critics state that psychiatrists rarely, if ever, present patients with such evidence.